Wells' gargantuan Gothic cathedral sits plumb in the centre of the city, surrounded by one of the largest cathedral closes anywhere in...

 Famously, the palace's population of mute swans have been trained to ring a bell when they want to be fed.

-Guided tours are included in the admission price and run at 11.30am and 2.30pm during summer.
+Guided tours are included in the admission price and run at 11am, noon, 2pm and 3pm.